mikaelkindborg/VimanaCode/README.md

 DIY interpreter for a dynamic language influenced by Lisp and Forth.

-Current implementation is written in PHP.
+Current implementation exists in two versions, written in PHP and in C.
+(There are three versions of the PHO implementation.)

+The PHP version is by far the most friendly to get started with.

+## PHP-version

 See comments and code examples in file [vimana/v1_takeoff/examples.php](vimana/v1_takeoff/examples.php) for how to get started.